-First internal deadline: December 3, 2018
+Initial internal deadline: December 5, 2022

-- Sophomore or junior
+- Sophomore or Junior

 Award summary and conditions: The Barry M. Goldwater Scholarship Program was created to encourage outstanding students to pursue careers in mathematics, the natural sciences, or engineering and to foster excellence in those fields.
 In awarding scholarships, the Foundation Board of Trustees will consider the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.
-Each scholarship covers eligible expenses for undergraduate tuition, fees, books, and room and board, up to a maximum of $7,500 annually
+Each scholarship covers eligible expenses for undergraduate tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

-Nominees will work with Keith Raether, Director of Fellowships and Grants, and Professor Spencer to edit and refine their applications for submission by the national deadline.
+Nominees will work with Dr. Jess Hernandez, Director for Fellowships and Grants, and Professor Gresham to edit and refine their applications for submission by the national deadline.

-Application process: online
+Application process: Online

 - online questionnaire

 - research essay (PDF preferred)